 A candidate may be placed in nomination by completing or by preparing a statement no longer than two pages that contains much of the same material.

-Nominations for the 2019 John R. Pierce Award for Excellence must be submitted via email to the Awards Chairman of the Technical Committee by January 30, 2019 Selection of the winner will be made by a vote of the members of the Technical Committee.
+Nominations for the 2021 John R. Pierce Award for Excellence must be submitted via email to the Awards Chairman of the Technical Committee by January 30, 2021.
+Selection of the winner will be made by a vote of the members of the Vacuum Electronics Technical Committee.
 Members of the Technical Committee who are nominees may not vote.
 Names of nominees will be kept in confidence by the Technical Committee.

 All the necessary material to assist you in the nomination process is available below.
 Again, nominators have the option to use a format of their own choosing as an alternate to the formal application posted below, on the condition that each nomination should continue much of the same information requested in the formal application and should not exceed two pages in length.